United States national missile defense: Aegis Ballistic Missile Defense System

 A major component is a ship-based system called the Aegis Ballistic Missile Defense System.
 This was given major new importance by President Obama in September 2009, when he announced plans to scrap the plans for a missile defense site in Poland, in favor of missile defense systems located on US Navy warships.
 On 18 September 2009, Russian Prime Minister Putin welcomed Obama's plans for missile defense scrapping sites at Russia's doorstep.

 In 2009, several US Navy ships were fitted with SM-3 missiles to serve this function, complementing the Patriot systems already deployed by American units.
 Also, warships of Japan and Australia have been given weapons and technology to enable them to participate in the American defense plan as well.

 On 12 November 2009, the Missile Defense Agency announced that six additional US Navy destroyers would be upgraded to participate in the program.
 In fiscal 2012, USS Carney (DDG-64), USS Ross (DDG-71), and USS Donald Cook (DDG-75) were upgraded.
-USS Cole (DDG-67), USS McFaul (DDG-74) and USS Porter (DDG-78) were be upgraded in fiscal 2013.
+USS Cole (DDG-67), USS McFaul (DDG-74) and USS Porter (DDG-78) were to be upgraded in fiscal 2013.
 The goal of the program was to have 21 ships upgraded by the end of 2010; 24 in 2012; and 27 around 2013.

 All ships equipped with the Aegis combat system possess the SM-2 surface-to-air missile which, through recent upgrades, has terminal stage ballistic missile defense capabilities.